Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Our Proposed Approach

-Figure \ref{fig:framework} overviews our proposed method.
+\textbf{Overview.} Figure \ref{fig:framework} overviews our proposed method.
 The model consists of four parts: Feature Extractor $f: \mathcal{I} \rightarrow \mathcal{X}$, Conditional Normalizing Flow (CNFlow) $\varphi_\theta: \mathcal{X} \rightarrow \mathcal{Z}$, Explicit Boundary Generating and Boundary Guided Optimizing.
-We refer the features extracted by the feature extractor as input features for CNFlow, and denote these features as $\mathcal{X} = \mathcal{X}_n \cup \mathcal{X}_a$, where $\mathcal{X}_n=\{x_i\}_{i=1}^N$ and $\mathcal{X}_a=\{x_j\}_{j=1}^M$ are normal and abnormal features, respectively.
+We refer the features extracted by the feature extractor as input features for CNFlow, and denote these features as $\mathcal{X} = \mathcal{X}^n \cup \mathcal{X}^a$, where $\mathcal{X}^n=\{x^n_i\}_{i=1}^N$ and $\mathcal{X}^a=\{x^a_j\}_{j=1}^M$ are normal and abnormal features, respectively.
 The training procedure can be divided into two phases as shown in Figure \ref{fig:framework}: explicit boundary generating and boundary guided optimizing.
-In the testing procedure, the CNFlow can assign corresponding log-likelihoods for input features, and the log-likelihoods can be converted to anomaly scores (see Anomaly Scoring in sec\ref{sec:boundary_selection}).
-We denote our \textbf{B}oundary \textbf{G}uided \textbf{A}nomaly \textbf{D}etection model without and with a \textbf{F}ew \textbf{A}bnormal \textbf{S}amples as \textbf{BGAD} and \textbf{BGAD-FAS}, respectively.
+In the testing procedure, the CNFlow can assign corresponding log-likelihoods for input features, and the log-likelihoods can be converted to anomaly scores (see Sec. \ref{sec:boundary_selection}).